szakharov7723/FinalTradeETL/README.md

 WHERE APIparsedBCHnews.Date  != null
 ```

-And this is for Price
+And this schema is for Price
 ```
 SELECT TickpriceAPI_BCH.timestamp,
 TickpriceAPI_BCH.last_trade_price